 Duolingo is as effective as classroom learning

 Formal courses at universities have long been the gold standard of language education, but they aren't accessible or affordable for all learners.
 Luckily, Duolingo courses make the grade!
-After completing five sections of Duolingo, French and Spanish learners knew as much as university students who took five semesters of language classes.
-This milestone of five Duolingo sections marks half of the course's B1 content.
-(B1 is the first of two intermediate levels in the CEFR proficiency standard.)
+After completing five sections of Duolingo—half of intermediate-level B1 content—French and Spanish learners knew as much as university students who took five semesters of language classes.

 Teachers also recognize Duolingo's effectiveness.
 In a survey of language teachers in North America, the vast majority thought Duolingo was effective (97%) and efficient (96%) for language learning, and 96% said they would recommend Duolingo to learners!